amirisback/amirisback/README.md

 - Project Open Sources - [Click Here](https://github.com/users/amirisback/projects/17)

 #### Quotes For Today
-> “Code should run as fast as necessary, but no faster; something important is always traded away to increase speed.” by Richard E. Pattis.
+> “The best way to predict the future is to invent it.” – Alan Kay